Nose Job

 You will experience some swelling and bruising which may extend into the eyes, causing you to look as though you have black eyes.
 This can be relieved with pain medication and ice packs.

-Most patients are back to full activity within two weeks.
-You'll come back into the office within the first few days for your first postoperative visit at which time any non-absorbable sutures will be removed as well as the packing, depending on your rate of healing.
+Most patients are back to full activity within four weeks.
+You’ll come back into the office within the first few days for your first postoperative visit at which time any non-absorbable sutures will be removed as well as the packing, depending on your rate of healing.
+Contact lenses can be worn immediately, but glasses may need to be taped to your forehead or propped on your cheeks for up to 6 weeks.

 The results of rhinoplasty become gradually apparent as the days pass after surgery and swelling recedes.
 Swelling may reappear from time to time in the first year after the procedure.
 It is typically more noticeable in the morning and fades during the day.
-Contact lenses can be worn immediately, but glasses may need to be taped to your forehead or propped on your cheeks for up to seven weeks.
+It takes up to 12 months for the final results to be visible, so we advise our patients to have patience during this time as we wait for the final shape to appear.

 Risks of getting a nose job or rhinoplasty